Originally posted by forbes

 Comment

-Originally posted by reytx1 View Post
+Originally posted by reytx1 View Post29er is also harder to control on technical sections.

 Once you get that 29er moving its like a train, little rocks, grooves, and tree roots wont phase it like a 26" tire but the larger wheel is harder to get moving.